-The purpose of DDAT is to secure rapid and sustained improvement for every Academy it sponsors, and to sustain and build on the improvement of our converter academies.
-DDAT is rooted fully in the distinctively Christian and inclusive ethos of the MAT, DBE and the wider Diocese.
-DDAT will enable schools to work together, share expertise and maximise resources.
-Our vision is for a family of DDAT academies that offers an outstanding learning experience for every child that will enable them to reach their full potential in mind, body and spirit, thereby genuinely changing their lives.
+The purpose of DDAT2 is to secure rapid and sustained improvement for every Academy it sponsors, and to sustain and build on the improvement of our converter academies.
+DDAT2 is rooted fully in the distinctively Christian and inclusive ethos of the MAT, DBE, and the wider Diocese.
+DDAT2 will enable schools to work together, share expertise and maximise resources.
+Our vision is for a family of DDAT2 academies that offers an outstanding learning experience for every child that will enable them to reach their full potential in mind, body, and spirit, thereby genuinely changing their lives.

-As Academies within DDAT develop and improve, they will be expected and required to share their journey, skills and expertise with other DDAT academies.
-DDAT will encourage and nurture the dissemination of good practice, fostering a self-sustaining culture of aspiration for educational excellence across all schools and exemplifying Christian values in every area.
+As Academies within DDAT2 develop and improve, they will be expected and required to share their journey, skills, and expertise with other DDAT2 academies.
+DDAT2 will encourage and nurture the dissemination of good practice, fostering a self-sustaining culture of aspiration for educational excellence across all schools and exemplifying Christian values in every area.

-DDAT follow a number of guiding principles:
+DDAT2 follow a number of guiding principles:

-- To foster, maintain and celebrate Christian distinctiveness in our schools. - To ensure that our academies are centres of excellence with a focus on the nurture and achievement of all their members. - To promote mutual support, encouragement and benefit between all our academies. - To develop future and aspirational thinking based on our educational heritage and to make use of the latest research in pedagogy and child development. - To support the nurture and respect of God's creation with a close focus on the sustainability agenda. - All human beings are made in the image of God.
-Each child is a unique human being, made by God and loved by him, and worth the highest possible standards of education and care and the closest attention to what will enable them to flourish. - We must ensure that 'every child and young person has a life enhancing encounter with the Christian faith '. - To recognise and enable those who often remain invisible, through ethnic or cultural disadvantage, or through disability or poverty.
+- To promote an educational community based on love and inclusivity, providing a beacon where all can flourish. - To foster, maintain and celebrate Christian distinctiveness in our schools. - To ensure that our academies are centres of excellence with a focus on the nurture and achievement of all their members. - To promote mutual support, encouragement, and benefit between all our academies. - To develop future and aspirational thinking based on our educational heritage and to make use of the latest research in pedagogy and child development. - To support the nurture and respect of God's creation with a close focus on the sustainability agenda. - All human beings are made in the image of God.
+Each child is a unique human being, made by God and loved by him, and worth the highest possible standards of education and care and the closest attention to what will enable them to flourish. - We must ensure that 'every child and young person has a life enhancing encounter with the Christian faith - To recognise and enable those who often remain invisible, through ethnic or cultural disadvantage, or through disability or poverty.